$10.53 Million in Sales Expected for Merus (NASDAQ:MRUS) This Quarter

-Wall Street analysts expect Merus (NASDAQ:MRUS) to post $10.53 million in sales for the current fiscal quarter, according to Zacks Investment Research.
-Five analysts have made estimates for Merus’ earnings.
-The highest sales estimate is $13.00 million and the lowest is $8.34 million.
-Merus reported sales of $8.57 million during the same quarter last year, which indicates a positive year over year growth rate of 22.9%.
-The company is scheduled to announce its next quarterly earnings results on Thursday, November 4th.
+Wall Street brokerages expect Merus (NASDAQ:MRUS) to announce $10.53 million in sales for the current fiscal quarter, according to Zacks.
+Five analysts have issued estimates for Merus’ earnings, with the highest sales estimate coming in at $13.00 million and the lowest estimate coming in at $8.34 million.
+Merus posted sales of $8.57 million in the same quarter last year, which suggests a positive year over year growth rate of 22.9%.
+The firm is scheduled to report its next earnings report on Thursday, November 4th.

-On average, analysts expect that Merus will report full year sales of $40.01 million for the current financial year, with estimates ranging from $27.43 million to $47.38 million.
-For the next fiscal year, analysts forecast that the company will post sales of $34.14 million, with estimates ranging from $13.33 million to $49.74 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side analysts that cover Merus.
+According to Zacks, analysts expect that Merus will report full-year sales of $40.01 million for the current fiscal year, with estimates ranging from $27.43 million to $47.38 million.
+For the next financial year, analysts forecast that the firm will report sales of $34.14 million, with estimates ranging from $13.33 million to $49.74 million.
+Zacks’ sales averages are an average based on a survey of sell-side research analysts that cover Merus.

-Merus (NASDAQ:MRUS) last released its quarterly earnings data on Thursday, August 5th.
-The biotechnology company reported ($0.71) earnings per share for the quarter, missing the consensus estimate of ($0.58) by ($0.13).
-The business had revenue of $12.38 million for the quarter, compared to analyst estimates of $7.83 million.
-Merus had a negative return on equity of 51.93% and a negative net margin of 231.19%.
+Merus (NASDAQ:MRUS) last announced its quarterly earnings data on Thursday, August 5th.
+The biotechnology company reported ($0.71) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.58) by ($0.13).
+The firm had revenue of $12.38 million during the quarter, compared to analyst estimates of $7.83 million.
+Merus had a negative net margin of 231.19% and a negative return on equity of 51.93%.

-In other news, SVP Lex Bakker sold 3,860 shares of the stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $21.05, for a total value of $81,253.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, major shareholder Bvf Partners L. P/Il sold 2,186,022 shares of the stock in a transaction that occurred on Friday, July 2nd.
-The shares were sold at an average price of $20.75, for a total transaction of $45,359,956.50.
+In other Merus news, major shareholder Bvf Partners L. P/Il sold 2,186,022 shares of the company’s stock in a transaction dated Friday, July 2nd.
+The stock was sold at an average price of $20.75, for a total value of $45,359,956.50.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, SVP Kruif John De sold 2,787 shares of the company’s stock in a transaction dated Thursday, August 12th.
+The stock was sold at an average price of $19.34, for a total value of $53,900.58.
+Following the completion of the transaction, the senior vice president now directly owns 15,830 shares in the company, valued at $306,152.20.
 The disclosure for this sale can be found here.
-Insiders sold 2,192,669 shares of company stock valued at $45,495,110 over the last quarter.
-Insiders own 2.90% of the company’s stock.
+Insiders have sold 2,192,669 shares of company stock worth $45,495,110 over the last three months.
+2.90% of the stock is owned by insiders.

-A number of large investors have recently modified their holdings of MRUS.
-BVF Inc. IL boosted its holdings in Merus by 25.5% during the first quarter.
-BVF Inc. IL now owns 7,285,071 shares of the biotechnology company’s stock worth $152,185,000 after buying an additional 1,479,500 shares in the last quarter.
-Boxer Capital LLC boosted its holdings in Merus by 33.1% during the first quarter.
-Boxer Capital LLC now owns 1,900,000 shares of the biotechnology company’s stock worth $39,691,000 after buying an additional 472,151 shares in the last quarter.
-AXA S.A. bought a new stake in Merus during the second quarter worth approximately $5,562,000.
-Silverarc Capital Management LLC bought a new stake in Merus during the first quarter worth approximately $5,112,000.
-Finally, Morgan Stanley boosted its stake in Merus by 91.6% in the 1st quarter.
-Morgan Stanley now owns 488,325 shares of the biotechnology company’s stock worth $10,201,000 after purchasing an additional 233,418 shares during the period.
-Hedge funds and other institutional investors own 69.61% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Boxer Capital LLC boosted its stake in shares of Merus by 33.1% during the 1st quarter.
+Boxer Capital LLC now owns 1,900,000 shares of the biotechnology company’s stock worth $39,691,000 after acquiring an additional 472,151 shares in the last quarter.
+Franklin Resources Inc. bought a new stake in shares of Merus during the 1st quarter worth about $3,656,000.
+Citadel Advisors LLC bought a new stake in shares of Merus during the 1st quarter worth about $1,058,000.
+Vivo Capital LLC bought a new stake in shares of Merus during the 1st quarter worth about $3,656,000.
+Finally, Perceptive Advisors LLC bought a new stake in shares of Merus during the 1st quarter worth about $3,655,000.
+69.61% of the stock is currently owned by institutional investors.

 About Merus